liujiantao94/git-sample/README.md

 # git-sample
-this is a sample readme
+hi this is a sample readme